 Tuck Muntarbhorn is a British-Thai artist based in London and Bangkok.
-His photographs reflect his belief that "the highest function of an artist is to make beauty manifest".
-Prior to establishing himself as an artist, Muntarbhorn co-founded the international semi-couture brand Busardi in 2009 which presented collections during Haute Couture Week in Paris.
+His ‘light paintings’, often six foot squares, reflect his belief that "the highest function of an artist is to make beauty manifest".
+Prior to establishing himself as an artist, Muntarbhorn co-founded the international semi-couture brand Busardi in 2009 which exhibited during Haute Couture Week in Paris.

 In 2017, Muntarbhorn became the first Thai artist to speak on a TED stage in the UK (TEDxSOAS).
-In 2018, Muntarbhorn launched Space™*, his first spiritual art space in London.
+In 2018, Muntarbhorn launched TuckSpace, his first spiritual art space in London - home to his series The Holy Land until 2023.
 His works can be found in private collections in Brazil, Canada, France, Italy, Singapore, Thailand, Turkey, the UK and USA.

 Text: Andrew Spira